Quinine Facts, Benefits, and Dangers for Malaria and Leg Cramps

 It's important that a person doesn't drink large amounts of tonic water, which might supply a dangerous dose of quinine.
 If cramps aren't relieved by a normal quantity of tonic water or by the commonly recommended treatments mentioned below, a doctor should be seen.

-Other Treatments for Leg Cramps
+Other Possible Treatments for Leg Cramps

 Other treatments may help leg cramps.
 Stretching the legs, massaging the leg muscles, applying cold compresses or hot pads to the cramped area, or taking hot baths may relieve the pain.